 Features of boom and bust recessions

-- If caused by high-interest rates, reversing rate increases can cause economy to recover
+- If caused by high-interest rates, reversing rate increases can cause the economy to recover

 - Can be avoided by keeping growth close to long-run trend rate and inflation low.